Generative Multiple-purpose Sampler for Weighted M-estimation: Abstract

 \section{Abstract}

-To overcome the computational bottleneck of various data perturbation procedures such as the bootstrap and cross validations, we propose the {\it Generative Multiple-purpose Sampler} (GMS), which constructs a generator function to produce solutions of weighted M-estimators from a set of given weights and tuning parameters.
-The GMS is implemented by a single optimization without having to repeatedly evaluate the minimizers of weighted losses, and is thus capable of significantly reducing the computational time.
-We demonstrate that the GMS framework enables the implementation of various statistical procedures that would be unfeasible in a conventional framework, such as the iterated bootstrap, bootstrapped cross-validation for penalized likelihood, bootstrapped empirical Bayes with nonparametric maximum likelihood, etc. To construct a computationally efficient generator function, we also propose a novel form of neural network called the \emph{weight multiplicative multilayer perceptron} to achieve fast convergence.
-Our numerical results demonstrate that the new neural network structure enjoys a few orders of magnitude speed advantage in comparison to the conventional one.
+\setstretch{1.5} To overcome computational bottlenecks of various data perturbation procedures such as the bootstrap and cross validations, we propose the {\it Generative Multi-purpose Sampler} (GMS), which directly constructs a generator function to produce solutions of weighted M-estimators from a set of given weights and tuning parameters.
+The GMS is implemented by a single optimization procedure without having to repeatedly evaluate the minimizers of weighted losses, and is thus capable of significantly reducing the computational time.
+We demonstrate that the GMS framework enables the implementation of various statistical procedures that would be unfeasible in a conventional framework, such as iteratedbootstrap procedures and cross-validation for penalized likelihood.
+To construct a computationally efficient generator function, we also propose a novel form of neural network called the \emph{weight multiplicative multilayer perceptron} to achieve fast convergence.
 An \texttt{R} package called \texttt{GMS} is provided, which runs under \texttt{Pytorch} to implement the proposed methods and allows the user to provide a customized loss function to tailor to their own models of interest.